jackmerrill/maatt.fr/content/ideas.md

     - Manually fetch rules by default, make it easy to change frequency
 - An OAUTH layer that goes zoom
     - F\*ck Next-Auth and Auth0 and Magic and all those other things that are finky and weird to use
-    - Simple endpoints for logging in
+    - Simple and sane endpoints for logging in
     - Simple methods for defining the callback
     - Full control of GUI, no watermarking, et al.
-    - A sane and liberal amount of wrappers (React Native, Flutter, Swift, native JS, native C or similar)
+    - ~~A sane and conservative amount of wrappers (React Native, Flutter, Swift, native JS, native C or similar)~~
 - Anonymous network solutions for Librewolf
     - Proxies to Mozilla's normal servers sans analytics
     - Support for DRM (needed for a lot of web apps), localisation, et al.